-In July 1942, in the Second World War, the rearguard of the Russian army protects the bridgehead of the Don River against the German army while the retreating Russian troops cross the bridge. ...
+In July 1942, in the Second World War, the rearguard of the Red army protects the bridgehead of the Don River against the German army while the retreating soviet troops cross the bridge. ...
 See full summary »

 Claudio Carvalho, Rio de Janeiro, Brazil

 24 of 26 people found this review helpful.